HermanErKu/ollama-frontend-nextjs/README.md

 ### Installing the project

+#### Installing project and packages

 Steps to run the development frontend server:

-#### Installing project and packages
+This requires that ollama is already running on your localhost:11434

 ```bash
 # Clone the repository